Working towards ending homelessness

 Ending homelessness requires strong community involvement.
 In our consultations with communities, it became clear that many communities found it difficult to implement systems-level change at the case management level.
 Often, there are no clear processes to follow, especially when it comes to working within a cross-agency team.

-As a result, the Making Zero Count project developed resources that would support communities in their work of ending homelessness.
+As a result, the Making Zero Count project developed the resources below to support communities in their work of ending homelessness.
 Three resources make up the Making Zero Count handbook, in addition to a backgrounder.
 Each resource aligns with a dimension that may be used in a future framework and is based on feedback that we heard from communities.
-The resources and tools found in this course can be used in tandem with existing data collection methods, such as Point-in-Time counts, HIFIS/HMIS and By-Name lists.
+The resources and tools found in this collection of resources can be used in tandem with existing data collection methods, such as Point-in-Time counts, HIFIS/HMIS and By-Name lists.